romtrost/Music-Genre-Classification/README.md

-# CNN music genres classifier
+# CNN Music Genre Classifier
 Classification of music genres using a Convolutional Neural Network.